 Bond 3 SCAs following identical process to a representative PVA substrate of the following dimensions: 200 x 130 mm.

-After 1 week at room temperature, perform a pull test, with a pull force equal or larger than 1 N/cm2.
+After the curing duration and temperature, as specified in the SCD-PVA perform a pull test, with a pull force equal or larger than 1 N/cm2.

 Method 2